tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

 }
 ```

-Typeface framework for font size and spacing(best to be placed at the top of the CSS file for reference):
+Typeface framework for font size (best to be placed at the top of the CSS file for reference):

 ```css title="style.css"
 /*